hugoware/gameshow/README.md

 #### Does this only work for code presentations?

 No, slides can cover any topic you like.
 Questions can be either multiple choice or free form, but they don't have to be limited to code related topics.

+## TODO

+Here are a few more remaining problems

+1. User login is confusing ( the way the errors are handled )
+2. Requires more error messages
+3. Need to finish CSS for more column and row counts
+4. Add a route that handles loading /resource/* into /data/presentation/*
+5. Implement /theme.css property in presentations (for custom UI per presentation)
+6. Build mobile friendly 'Remote Control'
+7. Add an indication when you're on the last question in a section
+8. Over all UI improvements (transitions, animations, sounds?, etc)